Asking how to avoid lines at Disney world is a bit like asking how to avoid water in the ocean.

 The rule at Disney World is that if you are IN LINE before the park closes, even if that’s one minute before, you can stay in line until you ride the ride.

 It doesn’t mean you can be running to the line at park close or almost there, but if you are actually passed the line entrance and standing in the line, you will be allowed to ride.

 If you’re hoping to ride a popular ride like Slinky Dog Dash in Toy Story Land or Flights of Passage without as much wait, use this tip to your advantage and hop in line right before close.

-The stand-by line will start moving much faster after park close because there are no more Fastpass slots, and they tend to display an inflated wait time to subtly (or not so subtly) discourage people from getting in line.
+They tend to display an inflated wait time to subtly (or not so subtly) discourage people from getting in line.